Watch Tony Hawk cover Nine Inch Nails’ 'Wish' with Trent Reznor and all-star backing band

 Per a description, Fairmounts frontman Mikey Hawdon “enlists the help of friends and fellow musicians to create exciting versions of his favourite songs” on the channel.
 He played guitar, percussion and sang backing vocals on the ‘Wish’ cover.

-“When this series began, I knew I wanted to cover this particular song,” he explained.
+“When this series began, I knew I wanted to cover this particular song,” Hawdon explained.
 “I also knew that if we ever did, the lineup would have to be just right.
 I couldn’t be happier with the passion and energy that this crew brought and delivered.
 Much love to all involved.”

 In the comments section, one viewer wrote: “I never thought I would live in a timeline where Tony Hawk and Ben Weinman would be in a Nine Inch Nails song cover with TRENT REZNOR HIMSELF as a cameo, yet here we are and it’s awesome!”